Benjamin-Lee/circkit/README.md

 - Easy to install
 - Written in Rust for performance and safety
-- Inputs and outputs can be gzip, bzip2, or xz compressed
+- Inputs and outputs can be gzip, bzip2, xz, or zstd compressed

 ## Usage